Auburn-5650-6650-Fall-2023/auburn-5650-6650-fall-2023.github.io/_sources/intro.md

 ## Formulation of Optimization Problems

-The optimization serves as an important part of data science.
+The optimization serves as an important tool for decision making, resource allocation, and many other applications.
 Optimization algorithms are widely used in machine learning, statistics, and other fields.

 An optimization problem can be formulated as follows: